WaterfallFMS/waterfall_theme_tester/README.md

 If no `body.html` is provided then 5 paragraphs of lorem ipsum are provided.

+##### Waterfall provided pages
+There are several waterfall provided pages in `/test_data/bodies`.
+This allows you to see the DOM and adjust the styles to fit your theme.
+You should not change the DOM as it will not have any effect on waterfall.

+You must pass in the `--app-bodies` options to the theme tester.

 #### yield_partial
 Due to the nature of HTML there is a lot repeats between layouts.
 This is solved by taking repeated segments and moving them into a partial.
 A partial is just an html file starting with "_".
 For exmple, "_head.html" is a common partial that would define the stylesheet, and javascript links; which don't generally change per page.